 Perfect technology means nothing if your people won't use it.
 And let's be honest—your team is busy, skeptical of new systems, and comfortable with their workarounds.

-Make adoption easy and natural:
+Make adoption easy and natural with a four-phase approach:

 Key features that accelerate adoption: